rorosaurus/gba-sp-usb-c/README.md

 To reduce confusion and simplify filling orders, I've consolidated the options into just one offering which satisfies 70% of orders.
 I go into [a bit more detail here.](https://github.com/rorosaurus/gba-sp-usb-c/blob/master/why-sell-on-amazon.md)

 I will assemble the components for you before shipping.
-You only have to desolder the exisiting charging port, then solder 3 points to attach to your Game Boy!
+You only have to desolder the existing charging port, then solder 3 points to attach to your Game Boy!

 I will include a small 3D printed part to fill in the gap in the case created by the smaller USB-C port.
-It will friciton-fit snugly, or you can use glue/epoxy to keep it in place.
+It will friction-fit snugly, or you can use glue/epoxy to keep it in place.
 Some post-processing (sanding) might be necessary for the cleanest look.

 # Compatibility